Sphereon-Opensource/pex-openapi/README.md

 <npmVersion>M.m.p</npmVersion>
 ```

-And in package.json `template/models-typescript/package.json`.
+Update the version in package.json `template/models-typescript/package.json`.

 ```
 "version": "M.n.p",
 ```

-Since `package.json` file is being copied from `template` directory instead of being created.
-The POM's version is not effective for now.
-Keeping it aligned may still be beneficial though.
+Since the `package.json` file is being copied from the `template` directory instead of being created, the POM's version is not effective.
+Keeping it aligned would still be beneficial though.

 #### Step B : Recreate the SDK